xyzbtw/StashMoverPlugin/README.md

-## Main branch is 1.20.6, you can change branches to get 1.20.4 version
+## Main branch is 1.20.6.
+Change it in gradle.properties, refresh gradle, and build to have another version of mc.

 Loader
 -------